nextleap-project/countermitm/source/new.rst

 or WLAN channels is possible as well.
 Out-of-band data is characterized by the inability of the "in-band" message layer to observe or modify the data.

-Here is a conceptual step-by-step example of the proposed UI and internal message work flow for establishing a secure contact between two contacts, Alice and Bob.
+Here is a conceptual step-by-step example of the proposed UI and administrative message work flow for establishing a secure contact between two contacts, Alice and Bob.

 1. Alice sends a bootstrap code to Bob via an Out-of-Band channel.